 Sleeping in Malé Airport

 Based on reviews, this airport seems to be open 24 hours.
 Due to uncomfortable seating, overnight campers often wind up on the floor – bring a blanket or sleeping bag.
 Temperatures can range wildly and airport staff and cleaners may make noise, so dress in layers and bring earplugs or noise-cancelling headphones.
 For uninterrupted sleep, nearby hotels offer shuttle service.
-See our Airport Hotels section below for more info.
+See our Airport Hotels section below for locations or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships